Styling

 Using the CLI

-Alternatively you can use the FormKit cli to generate themes for your project.
-To get started run the following command in the same directory as your formkit.config.{ts|js} file:
+Alternatively, you can use the FormKit CLI to select a theme for your project.
+Run the following command in the same directory as your formkit.config.{ts|js} file:

-npx formkit theme
+npx formkit@latest theme

-You will be guided through choosing an existing theme as starting point for your project.
 This command will create a formkit.theme.{ts|js} file in the root of your project.
-To complete the setup you will need use the rootClasses from this theme file in your formkit.config.{ts|js}:
+To complete the setup you will need to use the rootClasses from this theme file in your formkit.config.{ts|js}:

 // formkit.config.ts